keepthrifty/keepthrifty.github.io/_posts/2018/2018-03-27-sleeping-on-the-floor.md

 Since she's started using the bed as her desk chair, her back pain is steadily improving.

-So, ironically we're keeping the bed but we're not sleeping in it.
-Jaime's using it as her desk chair and we'll be holding on to it as a future guest-bed.
-But sleep-wise, __we're back to floor sleeping.__
+So, for the moment, the jury's out on whether or not we're keeping the bed.
+We certainly should be able to find Jaime a better long-term desk chair than a $1000 bed.

+We'll likely want a guest bed in our future home, but we're still a ways away from building.
+In addition, we've got some fun (to-be-announced) plans for the upcoming year that make every additional piece of furniture we own a bigger burden. _(stay tuned on this...)_

+Sleep-wise though, __we're back to floor sleeping.__

 My back is happier on our [Japanese roll-out mat](http://amzn.to/2HVFtXC){: target="_blank" rel="nofollow"} than it ever was in a bed.
 Now that we've figured out the source of Jaime's back pain, she's said that she's good with floor sleeping as well.